-Marshall Islands’ Membership in International and Regional Organizations
+RMI’s Membership in International and Regional Organizations

 The Marshall Islands and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, the International Atomic Energy Agency, and Asian Development Bank.

-The U.S. Ambassador to the Marshall Islands is Karen Stewart; other principal embassy officials are listed in the Department’s Key Officers List.
+Principal embassy officials are listed in the Department’s Key Officers List.